gluethegiant/gtg-rack/README.md

 # Glue the Giant's Modular Bus Mixers for VCV Rack

-Build your own lightweight, powerful mixer by connecting these modules together with the BUS IN and BUS OUT ports.
+Build your next mixer visually by connecting these modules together with the BUS IN and BUS OUT ports.
-The audio is routed along three stereo buses: red, orange, and blue.
+With features like send effects, fade automation, solo, mixer groups, group auditions, effect auditions, pop filters, mixer preamps, two polyphonic stereo spread modes, and integrated latency compensation, they can also help your next patch sound amazing.

-The bus design makes it easy to patch together modules while creating simple or complex routing.
+The audio between modules is routed along three stereo buses: red, orange, and blue.
-With features like pop filters, fade automation, send effects, mix groups, effect and bus auditioning, polyphonic stereo spread, and integrated latency compensation, they can also help you make your next patch sound amazing.
+This bus design makes it easy to patch together modules for a simple mixer or for complex audio routing similar to what can be found in modern DAWs.

 ![Modular bus mixers from Glue the Giant](https://github.com/gluethegiant/gtg-rack/blob/master/design/screenshot.png)